 At the secondary level, character education and patriotic culture also permeate every class.
-AHCS high school students are required to take 4 years of mathematics, 4 years of English, 4 years of social studies, and 3 years of science.
+AHCS high school students are required to take 8 credits of mathematics, 8 credits of English, 6 credits of social studies, and 6 credits of science.
 When students are at 16 years old and in grade 10, they will also be encouraged to enroll in appropriate post-secondary or dual credit classes to be completed while enrolled at AHCS, through IDLA and cooperative arrangements with local colleges.
+Ultimately, to graduate, students must meet the minimum state requirements for graduation.

-In addition, for grades 6 through 12, AHCS has adopted a model of Mastery learning, working towards a competency-based education.
+In addition, for grades 6 through 12, AHCS has adopted a model of Mastery learning, working towards a competencybased education.
 AHCS was selected to be part of a cutting edge consortium of schools implementing Mastery Learning.
 Mastery Learning is a blend of traditional, teacher led instruction and self-directed and exploratory learning by the student.
 Every student has access to a computer throughout the day.
 Instead of a text book, most class materials are available through our computer-based learning management system (Summit Learning).
 That means that students can access their class materials, homework, and notes anywhere and anytime they have access to a computer with an Internet connection.
 Students can work on pace with the teacher, but they aren't simply required to sit through class and do busy work to earn a credit at the end of a semester.
 Instead, students are challenged to learn at their pace and demonstrate mastery of a subject to earn credit and move on.
 Why make a motivated student wait?
 In our program, some students get ahead with the goal of graduating early or perhaps earning college credit along the way.
 While we are proud of where we are and where we're going, we recognize that our model is not for every student, because it challenges them to take the lead in their education and push themselves to achieve more.